 To submit a proposal, please send a document in Microsoft Word or Adobe PDF to firstname.lastname@example.org.

 For more information, contact the Margaret Walker Center (email@example.com or 601-979-3935) or the Conference Coordinators, Dr. helen crump (firstname.lastname@example.org) and Dr. Robert Luckett (email@example.com).

-Note that submissions in the written and poetry categories will be considered for publication, and the best essay by a JSU student on the “black experience in the American South” will receive the $1,000 Margaret Walker Annual Award.
-Submissions for the Margaret Walker Award can be in various forms, including literary analysis, creative writing, original research, biographical study, autobiography, and historical study.
-JSU students who would like to be considered for this award must submit their 10-page essays by Thursday, March 18, and present their papers at the virtual CASE Festival on Saturday, April 10.
+Note that the best essay by a JSU student on the “Black experience in the American South” will receive the $1,000 Margaret Walker Annual Award.
+Submissions for the Margaret Walker Annual Award can be in various forms, including literary analysis, creative writing, research paper, biographical study, autobiography, and historical study.
+JSU students who would like to be considered for this award must submit their 8- to 10-page essays by Thursday, March 17, and present their papers during the CASE Festival on Saturday, April 9.